 If you or a loved one were injured in a collision with a commercial truck in Florida, you may be entitled to compensation.
 Searcy Denney is ready to protect your rights.
-For a free, no-obligation consultation with an experienced truck accident attorney in Florida, please call (800) 780-8607 or inquire online today.
+For a free, no-obligation consultation with an experienced Florida truck accident attorney, please call (800) 780-8607 or inquire online today.

 If a negligent truck driver caused my accident, can I sue the trucking company for my injuries?

 If the driver who caused your accident was employed by a trucking company, the company may be liable for your injuries under the theory of “vicarious liability.”
 Vicarious liability makes employers liable for their employees’ mistakes made within the scope of employment – even if the employer was not actively responsible.